 All bridge substructure and superstructure construction is complete.
-Remaining bridge work includes the grinding and grooving of deck surfaces.
-The construction of rip rap at bridge abutments throughout the project is nearly complete, with minor concrete work ongoing at the Davis Branch Bridge.
-During the reporting period, the Contractor began painting structures starting with the concrete bridge rail.
+Outstanding bridge work includes the grinding and grooving of deck surfaces and aesthetic painting.
+The construction of rip rap at bridge abutments throughout the project is nearly complete, with minor ongoing concrete work at the Davis Branch Tributary Bridge.
+The Contractor began painting structures, starting with the concrete bridge rail during this reporting period.